 Officially opened on the 27th of May 1937 and was until 1964 the longest suspension bridge main span in the world at 4200 feet – pretty amazing.
 Having gone to San Fran cisco only a couple of times and when I was very young means I don’t completely remember a lot but apparently, we drove across it which is apparently so out of fashion now haha.
 Walk and bike tours are now hugely popular and are a fun and great way to not only see this incredible bridge but the amazing San Fran as well.

 Fun Fact #1: Steps were taken to keep the workers safe, but nothing could prevent all accidents.
 There was a safety net that was suspended under the bridge to catch workers who fell.
 It saved 19 of them, but 11 men weren’t so lucky and lost their lives during the construction of the Golden Gate Bridge.
 Meh ☹

 Fun Fact #2: The Navy originally wanted the bridge painted black and yellow eeek!
 Bumblebee bridge would have been its name lol.
-They wanted those specific colors, so it would be easily visible for passing ships huh? thank god they changed their minds and had it painted the now, visible, iconic color of orange, which still offers excellent visibility in San Frans Legendary fog.
+They wanted those specific colours, so it would be easily visible for passing ships huh? thank god they changed their minds and had it painted the now, visible, iconic colour of orange, which still offers excellent visibility in San Frans Legendary fog.

 STATUE OF LIBERTY